-The other thing is that Americans will set up a company in China that sells a service or a product back to the parent company in the United States.
+Americans will set up a company in China that sells a service or a product back to the parent company in the United States.
 They set it up so that the company in China makes no profit.
-It is called transfer pricing.
-But the Chinese government will come in and say, “People don’t run businesses for no profit.
+The Chinese government will come in and say, “People don’t run businesses for no profit.
 We’re going to impute a 30% profit, and you need to pay the last three years’ taxes on that plus penalties, plus interest.”
-And the Americans freak out.

-What you should do is bring on accountants who understand transfer pricing and they will figure out that the typical profit margin is, say, 6-10%, so maybe they put you down for 8%.
+You should bring on accountants who understand China transfer pricing issues to figure out that the typical profit margin is, say, 6-10%, so maybe they put you down for 8%.
 The Chinese tax authorities will look at that and won’t mess with you.
 But if they have to come in and you’re making no profit, they don’t start at 8%.
 They come in at 30%.

 That’s how governments always work.
-Americans need to start realizing that what American companies got away with five years ago, that era is no more.
+American and European companies need to understand that what they got away with five years ago they probably can no longer get away with.
 And the things Chinese companies down the street are getting away with?
 Well, you’re not a Chinese company.

 Oh, and we are seeing a lot more disputes between foreign and Chinese companies that are no longer just getting shoved under the carpet.
 Both sides are realizing that it sometimes makes sense to litigate or arbitrate.

 Looking out five years, what concerns you the most?
 What excites you the most?